rpires71/milestone2/README.md

 **Acceptance Criteria**

-- [ ] The form supports flexible input fields (destination, optional dates, group size).
+- [X] The form supports flexible input fields (destination, optional dates, group size).
-- [ ] By clicking the different booking buttons, users are able to explore multiple options.
+- [X] By clicking the different booking buttons, users are able to explore multiple options.
-- [ ] For convenience, new tabs are opened from the corresponding external links linked to the action buttons.
+- [X] For convenience, new tabs are opened from the corresponding external links linked to the action buttons.
-- [ ] Each platform’s services are clearly communicated to the user through indicative icons and brief instructions.
+- [X] Each platform's services are clearly communicated to the user through indicative icons and brief instructions.
-- [ ] Includes access to other pages.
+- [X] Includes access to other pages.
-- [ ] Layout is responsive and suitable for all screen sizes.
+- [X] Layout is responsive and suitable for all screen sizes.
-- [ ] Visual design is consistent with rest of the site.
+- [X] Visual design is consistent with rest of the site.
-- [ ] Consistency across all device types is maintained, and motivational exploration is largely encouraged through the visual design.
+- [X] Consistency across all device types is maintained, and motivational exploration is largely encouraged through the visual design.

 **Tasks**

-- [ ] Each button’s function should include short text or icons to explain its purpose.
+- [X] Each button's function should include short text or icons to explain its purpose.
-- [ ] New tab (target="_blank") opening through external links should be ensured.
+- [X] New tab (target="_blank") opening through external links should be ensured.
-- [ ] Short motivational heading (“Plan your adventure your way”) should be added.
+- [X] Short motivational heading ("Find hotels, compare flights, reserve holiday packages, and discover top-rated guides for activities around the world.") should be added.
-- [ ] Add internal menu links to other pages.
+- [X] Add internal menu links to other pages.
-- [ ] For visual variety, icons or distinct colours should be used to style buttons.
+- [X] For visual variety, icons or distinct colours should be used to style buttons.
-- [ ] Screen sizes and browser functionality are to be verified.
+- [X] Screen sizes and browser functionality are to be verified.
-- [ ] Test mobile/tablet/laptop/desktop responsiveness and accessibility.
+- [X] Test mobile/tablet/laptop/desktop responsiveness and accessibility.

-### 4. Group Travellers and Families

-**User Goal**
-As a family or group traveller, I want to easily organise suitable group activities, flights, and accommodation for everyone through trusted booking platforms accessed using our entered travel details (city, dates, number of travellers).

-**Description**
-Multi-person travel support should be clearly visible on the interface.
-Family-friendly options linked to reputable partners should be available, and the system should accommodate larger groups so that group travellers feel confident.

-**Acceptance Criteria**

-- [ ] The choice for the number of travellers in a dropdown list or numeric input must be included within the form.
-- [ ] Reassuring and inclusive language (e.g. “Plan your next family adventure”) is incorporated into the design.
-- [ ] Includes access to other pages.
-- [ ] Layout is responsive and suitable for all screen sizes.
-- [ ] Visual design is consistent with rest of the site.

-**Tasks**

-- [ ] Data privacy and partner reliability descriptive subtext should be included.
-- [ ] For mobile users, easy-to-tap buttons should be implemented.
-- [ ] For users with assistive technologies, accessibility testing should be carried out.
-- [ ] Across all devices (desktop, laptop, tablet, and mobile), redirection functionality should be verified.
-- [ ] Test mobile/tablet responsiveness and accessibility.

 ### Summary of Stakeholder Goals on Work Experience Page